Taliban Imprisoning Women To Protect Them From Gender-based Violence: UN Report - UrduPoint

 UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 16th Dec, 2023) Under Taliban rule in Afghanistan, women reporting gender-based violence to the authorities may end up in prison – supposedly for the victims’ own protection, according to a new UN report.

-Before the Taliban seized power in 2021, there were 23 state-sponsored women protection centers in Afghanistan where survivors of gender-based violence could seek refuge.
+Before the Taliban seized power in 2021, there were 23 state-sponsored women protection centers in Afghanistan where survivors of gender-based violence could seek refugee.
 Now there are none, the U.N. report said.

 The report said that the plight of victims is compounded by the handling of gender-based violence complaints predominantly by male police and justice personnel.
 Since their return to power in August 2021 the Taliban have almost completely erased women from public life and civil service positions in the country, it was pointed out.